OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Trade_System.md

 ## Overview

+**Game Rule Summary**: The trade system lets you safely exchange items and money with other players through a secure trade window.
+Both players must agree to the trade before anything actually changes hands, preventing scams and accidents.
+You can see exactly what the other player is offering, and either player can cancel at any time before the final confirmation.
+This system makes it safe to trade valuable items with other players.

 The trade system allows secure player-to-player item and money exchanges through a synchronized trade window interface.
 Both players must confirm the trade for it to complete.

 ## Core Mechanics

 ### Trade Initiation

+**Game Rule Summary**: To start a trade, target another player and use the trade command.
+You must be close enough to the other player (about two player-lengths away), both players must be alive and not in combat, and neither can already be trading with someone else.
+If any of these conditions aren't met, the trade request will fail with an explanation.

 #### Starting a Trade
 ```csharp